flogic/whiskey_disk/README.markdown

 deployed).
 Whiskey\_disk provides the basic deploy:post\_setup and deploy:post\_deploy hooks which get called.
 You can also define these tasks yourself if you want to eliminate the dependency on whiskey\_disk on the deployment target system.

+### Staleness checks ###

+Enabling staleness checking will cause whiskey\_disk to check whether the deployed checkout of the repository is out of date ("stale") with respect to the upstream version in git.
+If there is a configuration repository in use, whiskey\_disk will check the deployed checkout of the configuration repository for staleness as well.
+If the checkouts are already up-to-date the deployment process will print an up-to-date message and stop rather than proceeding with any of the deployment actions.
+This makes it easy to simply run whiskey\_disk out of cron so that it will automatically perform a deployment whenever changes are pushed to the upstream git repositories.

+To turn on staleness checking, simply set the 'check' environment variable:

+    check='yes' wd deploy --to=foobar:production

 ### Configuration Repository ###